djeada/Linux-Notes/notes/processes.md

 1. shell job - A command written in the shell is used to launch the task.
 They are also known as interactive processes.
 2. daemons - They are utility applications that run silently in the background to monitor and maintain particular subsystems to ensure the operating system's proper functionality.
 They are often launched with root privileges.

-The <code>ps</code> command displays a list of all processes.
+The `ps` command displays a list of all processes.
 To long listing of all processes on the system, use:

 ```bash
 ps -ef
 ```

 Processes have many properties associated with them.
-To see the user ID, process ID, parent process ID, CPU usage, and command name of a process, use:
+To see the user ID, process ID, parent process ID, CPU usage, and the path to the executable, use:

 ```bash
 ps -e --format uid,pid,ppid,%cpu,cmd